 Print is a central discipline within the School of Fine Art.
 It offers a unique studio environment - The Print Workshop - where collaborative and peer-to-peer learning is paramount.
-Students are encouraged to expand the parameters of print to include sculptural approaches, installation and digital media.
+The workshop sits parallel to the studios where students are allocated their own dedicated workspace.
+In print, students have an opportunity to explore old and new print-related technologies – from 15th Century processes in etching right through to 21st Century 3D printing.
+Students are encouraged to explore how these technologies intersect in innovative ways and to expand the parameters of print to include sculptural approaches, installation and digital media.

 What will I study?